Alex Hales: 2022 T20 World Cup

 In September 2022, Hales was called back to the English T20 squad for the T20 World Cup, as a late replacement for the injured Jonny Bairstow.
 After a couple of middling scores in the first two games, Hales hit a good run of form alongside the batting with his captain, Jos Buttler.
 The pair followed partnerships of 81 and 75 against New Zealand and Sri Lanka with a record opening-partnership of 170 in the semi-final against India.
 Hales hit 86 not-out, winning the Man of the Match award and saw his team into the final.
 England went on to win the match, and their second T20 World Cup.

 Domestic T20 Leagues

 Indian Premier League

 On 14 March 2015, Hales signed for Mumbai Indians for the final match of the regular season and the knockout stages replacing injured Corey Anderson.
-However, he ended his short stint without making a single appearance for the side.
+However, he ended his short stint without making a single appearance for the team.

 After going unsold in the 2018 IPL auction, on 31 March 2018, it was announced that Hales would join Sunrisers Hyderabad for the 2018 season replacing David Warner.
 Hales made his IPL debut against Rajasthan Royals on 29 April 2018 and scored 45.
 Hales again went unsold in the 2021 IPL auction.
 In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament but later pulled out for personal reasons.